hexhoc/flowing-retail/README.md

 ## Remote debug
 I have added a debugging port for each service.
 You can view it in the docker compose file.

-## Hint on using Camunda License

-The core components of Camunda are source available and free to use, but the operations tool Camunda Operate is only free for non-production use.